2020 Summer Olympics: Event scheduling

 Per the historical precedent of swimming at the 2008 Summer Olympics in Beijing and figure skating at the 2018 Winter Olympics in Pyeongchang, swimming finals were held in the morning to allow live primetime broadcasts in the Americas.
 NBC paid substantial fees for rights to the Olympics, so the IOC has allowed NBC to influence event scheduling to maximize U.S. television ratings when possible.
-On 7 May 2014, NBC agreed to a US$7.75 billion contract extension to air the Olympics through the 2032 games, which is one of the IOC's major sources of revenue.
+On 7 May 2014, NBC agreed to a US$7.75 billion contract extension to air the Olympics through the 2032 games, with the company being one of the IOC's major sources of revenue.
 Japanese broadcasters were said to have criticized the decision, as swimming is one of the most popular Olympic events in the country.

 Marketing

 The official emblems for the 2020 Olympics and Paralympics were unveiled on 25 April 2016; designed by Asao Tokolo, who won a nationwide design contest, it takes the form of a ring in an indigo-colored checkerboard pattern.
 The design was meant to "express a refined elegance and sophistication that exemplifies Japan".
 The checkered design resembles a pattern called ichimatsu moyo that was popular during the Edo period in Japan from 1603 to 1867.
 The designs replaced a previous emblem which had been scrapped after allegations that it plagiarized the logo of the Théâtre de Liège in Belgium.
 The Games' bid slogan was Discover Tomorrow (をつかもう).
 While ashita literally means "tomorrow", it is intentionally spelled as mirai, "future".
 The official slogan United by Emotion was unveiled on 17 February 2020.
 The slogan was used solely in English.

 The official mascot of the 2020 Summer Olympics was Miraitowa, a figure with blue-checkered ichimatsu moyo patterns inspired by the Games' official emblem.
 Its fictional characteristics include the ability to teleport.
 Created by Japanese artist Ryo Taniguchi, the mascots were selected from a competition process which took place in late 2017 and early 2018.
 A total of 2,042 candidate designs were submitted to the Tokyo Organizing Committee, which selected three pairs of unnamed mascot designs to present to Japanese elementary school students for the final decision.
 The results of the selection were announced on 28 February 2018, and the mascots were named on 22 July 2018.
 Miraitowa is named after the Japanese words for "future" and "eternity", and Someity is named after someiyoshino, a type of cherry blossom.
 Someity's name also refers to the English phrase "so mighty".
 The mascots were expected to help finance the Tokyo Games through merchandizing and licensing deals.
-For the legacy of the games on 3 January 2022, Ryo Taniguchi created Miraity (the future child of the mascots).

-Look of the Games

 Alongside the main Emblem blue, the five other colors used in the branding of the 2020 Games were :